Dance parties, protests continue as vote counting nears end in Philadelphia

-On one side, it's a dance party in support of Joe Biden, and on the other, President Donald Trump supporters.
+On one side, it's a dance party - complete with Elmo and a drum line - in support of Democrat Joe Biden, and on the other, President Donald Trump supporters.

+We found him: #Philly Elmo.
+The drumline has arrived to the #Pennsylvannia Convention Center #Jawn #Election2020 #BattlegroundState @6abc pic.twitter.com/HA6cO7aMqP— George Solis (@GeorgeSolis) November 6, 2020

 #Election2020: Scenes outside #Pennsylvannia Convention Center:— George Solis (@GeorgeSolis) November 6, 2020